• Skip to primary navigation

 Another important factor on a 506(b) offering is the deal sponsor must prove a substantive, pre-existing relationship with non-accredited investors.
 There is no time commitment to the relationship, but the sponsor is not able to offer an opportunity to invest without having a prior substantive relationship.

-If an investor does not have a prior relationship with the deal sponsor, and wants to invest in the opportunity, the investor will self-certify that they meet the accredited requirements listed above.
+If an investor does not have a prior relationship with the deal sponsor and wants to invest in the opportunity, the investor will self-certify that they meet the accredited requirements.

 The 506(b) rule is very common when raising capital to buy large multi-family apartments.
 This is due to the benefits of allowing investors to invest without a net worth requirement and having a pre-existing relationship that is built around trust.